 See the Saltos de Petrohué

 A visit to the Petrohué Waterfalls is a must when travelling to Chile.
 Located within the Vicente Pérez Rosales National Park, a trip to the Saltos de Petrohué is one of, in our opinion, the best things to see in Chile.

 Cascading from the edge of the Petrohué River, the waterfall is tinged a blue-green colour and is often surfed by brave torrent ducks.

 The fan shaped Llanquihue Lake and colour changing (almost like a mood ring) Todos los Santos Lake both flow near the Saltos de Petrohué.

 In the background of every shot of the waterfall stands the active Osorno volcano sprinkled with a swirl of snow.
 The volcano often throws sand and silt into the Petrohué Waterfall, smoothing the rocks scattered across the rapids.

-As the most active volcano in Chile, Villarrica is another popular tourist hotspot on our list of things to do.
+As the most active volcano in the country, Villarrica is another popular tourist hotspot on our list of things to do in Chile.

 The valley runs from the Pacific Ocean along to the Andes Mountains and is known for its vineyards that produce wines and Pisco brandy (one of Chile’s most popular liquors).
 Rising to over six thousand feet, the Elqui Valley is shaped by rolling hills, stretches of grasslands, and staggering mountains.